Lesterpig/mopidy-party/README.rst

 Installation
 ============

-You must install `mopidy <https://www.mopidy.com/>`_ and some backends (soundcloud, spofity, youtube...).
+You must install `mopidy <https://www.mopidy.com/>`_ (version 3) and some backends (soundcloud, spotify, youtube...).

 **PROD:** you just have to install pip and then::

-    sudo pip install Mopidy-Party
+    sudo python3 -m pip install Mopidy-Party

 **DEV:** After cloning the repository, install by running::

-    sudo pip install -e .
+    sudo python3 -m pip install -e .

 Usage
 =====

-To use the interface, simply point your browser to your Mopidy instance's IP address at port 6680 to see all available web interfaces.
+To use the interface, simply use your browser to visit your Mopidy instance's IP at port 6680 to see all available web interfaces.
 For example, http://192.168.0.2:6680/

-Direct access to Mopidy Party would then be: http://192.168.0.2:6680/party/
+Direct access to Mopidy Party should then be: http://192.168.0.2:6680/party/

 Configuration
 =============